Security of Information

 Interaction between this site and other sites

 This site contains links to other sites.
-This website may also use social sharing tools to make it easy to share information – for example, incorporating Facebook tools, so that users can ‘Like’ content.
+This website also uses social sharing tools to make it easy to share information – for example, incorporating Facebook tools, so that users can ‘Like’ content.
 These other sites may use web measurement tools, customization technologies and persistent cookies to inform the service they provide to their users.